yggdrasil-network/yggdrasil-network.github.io/index.md

 sitemap: true
 ---

-Yggdrasil is an implementation of a new compact routing scheme for mesh networks.
-It is designed to be a future-proof decentralised alternative to the structured routing protocols commonly used today on the Internet and other networks.
+Yggdrasil is a new and experimental compact routing scheme.
+It is designed to be a future-proof decentralised alternative to the structured routing protocols commonly used today on the Internet, as well as an enabling technology for true decentralised mesh networks.

 The highlights of Yggdrasil are that it is: